dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv2.0.md

 {{< hide id="3" >}}- [Configuring PowerScale with Authorization](docs/concepts/authorization/v2.x/configuration/powerscale).{{< /hide >}}

-## Updating Container Storage Module for Authorization Proxy Server Configuration
+## Updating Container Storage Modules for Authorization Proxy Server Configuration

 Authorization has a subset of configuration parameters that can be updated dynamically: